 A debt management plan is a relationship that you establish with a counseling agency who might be able to negotiate a lower payment or lower interest rate to your creditors.
 In exchange, you pay the agency, who then pays the creditors directly.
 All this is done for a nominal set up fee, as well as a monthly fee to continue the plan, which usually lasts from 36-60 months.

-Sounds great, huh?
 Before you sign up, there are several things you should consider before entering into a debt management plan.

-What You Need to Know About Debt Management Plans – And How they Impact YOU
+What You Need to Know About Debt Management Plans – And How they Impact You

 Unfortunately, probably not.

-There is no One-Size-Fits-All Debt Management Plan
+There is No One-Size-Fits-All Debt Management Plan